 New advances in linoleum sheet flooring can give you the look and style of virtually any flooring while saving you money.
 It’s about $5 per square foot installed.
 They are also much easier to complete.
 If you’re wondering what is cheapest flooring I can install myself, linoleum is a great option.

 The linoleum can be dented or cut by sharp heels etc. but it usually comes with a 25-year warranty.
 We usually put rubber feet over anything like table legs that could damage the floor.
 When we did our new linoleum we did our custom cabinets and countertops at the same time so the whole kitchen was revived.

 From a rustic wood look to a very colorful pattern, there are a lot of options with vinyl.
 Coretec luxury vinyl plank flooring is another easily installed option that can also be used on the wall.
 Some of the peel and stick style tiles come with a glued backing.
 It locks out moisture and humidity because it’s waterproof.

 These are incredible, durable residential options especially for homes with dogs.
 It’s resistant to scratches.
-Softly sweep the floor frequently with Champion Old Fashioned Dust Mop to keep it dust-free.
+Softly mop the floor frequently with a Champion Old Fashioned Dust Mop to keep it dust-free.
 Then damp mop with the Champion Yellow Mop to clean it.